mkahe/clean-cqrs-boilerplate/README.md

 Automapper simplifies the mapping of data between objects, reducing boilerplate code and enhancing code readability.

 #### Exception Handling
-I have implemented custom exceptions (HR.LeaveManagement.Application project) to handle general and specific error scenarios.
+Custom exceptions in the Application module have been implemented to handle general and specific error scenarios.

-#### Fluent Validation:
+#### Validation:
 Fluent Validation NuGet library helps to define and enforce validation rules in a clear and concise manner.

+#### Authentication and Authorization
+I've implemented authentication and authorization using `Microsoft.AspNetCore.Authentication.JwtBearer`.
+This package enables secure authentication by validating JSON Web Tokens (JWTs) issued by our identity provider.

+#### Unit and Integration Testing
+In the `test` directory you can find UnitTests (Not completed, and just to show how to test each unit) and Integration Test (to test third party libraries such as the database)

+### Technologies
+1. .NET Core (6/7/8)
+1. CQRS
+1. AutoMapper
+1. .NET API
+1. EF Core
+1. xUnit
+1. Moq
+1. Shouldly
+1. Entity Framework Inmemory
+1. NSwag

 I hope this boilerplate will accelerate your development process and provide a solid foundation for your projects.
 Feel free to customize it further based on your specific requirements and add your own functionalities.
 Happy coding!

-## TODO Automation
-Using Mock and Shouldly
-Entity Framework Inmemory

-## TODO NSWAG

-## TODO Identity.Core
+### TODO Tasks

-## TODO Add rowversion
+Of course the application is not perfect and is yet to be matured.
+Feel free to add some issues.
+I am more than happy if you like to contribute to enhance the code.